-Caring for Our Piece of the Earth The Webs of Life Janet Allen

-Copyright © 2016 by Janet Allen All rights reserved.

-Requests for permission to reproduce any materials in this book should be directed to Janet Allen at janetallen3@verizon.net See "Permissions" page in the Introduction Session for information on reading material included in this course.
-These cannot be reproduced without the permission of the original author.
+Caring for Our Piece of the Earth Session 2: The Webs of Life Compiled by Janet Allen Caring for Our Piece of the Earth Session 2: The Webs of Life Copyright © 2018 By Janet Allen Syracuse, NY All rights reserved.
+Requests for permission to reproduce any materials in this course book should be directed to Janet Allen. janetallen3@verizon.net www.ourhabitatgarden.org See "Permissions" page in Introduction for information on reading materials; these cannot be reproduced without permission.
 Unless otherwise noted, images are copyrighted by Janet Allen.
 Unattributed section introductions and other commentary is by Janet Allen.

-Updated 4/02/23 Caring for Our Piece of the Earth The Webs of Life To me the choice is clear.
+Updated 10/2/19 Caring for Our Piece of the Earth The Webs of Life To me the choice is clear.
 The costs of increasing the percentage and biomass of natives in our suburban landscapes are small, and the benefits are immense.
 Increasing the percentage of natives in suburbia is a grassroots solution to the extinction crisis ...
 Our success is up to each one of us individually.
-We can each make a measurable difference almost immediately by planting a native nearby. ~ Doug Tallamy Bringing Nature Home, pp. 286-287

-About this session In this session we'll learn about the role of plants in the food web.
+We can each make a measurable difference almost immediately by planting a native nearby. ~ Doug Tallamy Bringing Nature Home, pp. 286-287 About this session In this session we'll learn about the role of plants in the food web.
 We'll also discuss the impacts on the food web of replacing native plants with non-native plants, and the even greater impact of introducing non-native invasive plants.
 Next, we'll learn about the hidden soil food web that supports healthy plants.
 Finally, we'll learn some ways we can care for these food webs to support healthy ecosystems in our yards and beyond.
-REMINDER: You don't have to read or view everything, but please read the material flagged with .
-Material titled in BLACK is recommended; material titled in GREY is optional.
+REMINDER: You don't have to read or view everything, but please read the material flagged with C. Material titled in BLACK is recommended; material titled in GREY is optional.
 Opening If your group chooses to have this role, the Opener starts the session with an opening, not more than two or three minutes, about their relationship to the natural world.
 Circle question What are your favorite plants in your yard?
 Do you know if they're native or not?
 Reminder to the facilitator: The circle question should move quickly.
 Elicit an answer from each participant without questions or comments from others.